comunica/Article-SSWS2020-AMF/content/evaluation.md

 values for all queries over all client-side algorithms.
 This metric is used to measure the continuous arrival rate of query results, where higher values indicate faster result arrival rates.
-For making comparisons between queries easier, we scaled these values per query from 0 to 1.
+For making comparisons possible, we scaled these values per query from 0 to 1.
-The results show that querying without using the AMF metadata achieves the highest diefficiency values.
+The results show that querying without using AMF metadata achieves the highest diefficiency values.
 This means that results start coming in sooner when AMF is not being used, even though the time until the last result is produced is typically higher compared to when AMF _is_ used.